demontricerz/guviIntern/README.md

 >
 >During the End Game **Captain America's Shield has been Destroyed by Thanos**.
 Mr **Peter Parker** an Young Scientist Discovered the formula for **Vibranium** *(A Metal Used to Create Cap's Shield)*.
 >
->To Create the Shield He Needs to Produce Maximum Number of **Stable Phase** of Vibranium.
+>To Create the Shield He Needs to Produce Maximum Amount of **Stable Phase** of Vibranium.
 >
 >**Stable Phase** is Nothing But the Final **N** th Phase.
 >